AuthenticFF/jumpstart/README.md

 ![Hello Bear](https://media.giphy.com/media/aSd5EtcwHqeuA/giphy.gif)

 Welcome!
 This is the guide you'll use to get your project up and running within our codebase.
 It goes over all of the ins and outs of getting set up, useful commands, and how to best optimize your development workflow.

+_**A couple of things to note:** This README assumes that you have already set up a database with Sequel Pro as well as a local development server with MAMP.
+If you haven't done that already, please do that before going any farther._

 Let's get started!

 ## Setting up our codebase

 To install the required packages, setup Grunt, and convert the project over to a [craft](https://craftcms.com/) project, run `make install`

-_Note:_ This will only work for internal Authentic F&F team members, as the repositories necessary to perform this conversion are private.
+_**Note:**_ This will only work for internal Authentic F&F team members, as the repositories necessary to perform this conversion are private.

 In order to get Foundation set up and configured, please:
 * Copy the contents of ```/public/assets/styles/scss/_foundation_clean.scss``` into ```/public/assets/styles/scss/_foundation.scss```
 * Copy the contents of ```/public/assets/styles/scss/foundation/_settings.scss``` into ```/public/assets/styles/scss/_settings.scss```

+Once you're up and running, you'll have to go into the `db.php` file, which can be located in the `craft/config` directory and update the database name to correlate with the one you created in Sequel Pro.

 ## Watching your files